Brickson/cookbook-for-best-practices/README.md

 _Google analytics, charbeat, etc._

 * Use the "nofollow" attribute for links in the comment field.
 This will deter spammers from targeting your site.
 By default, many blogging sites (such as Blogger) automatically add this attribute to any posted comments.

+* Check the robot.txt, is Google (not) allowed to track the appropriate paths?